 A workflow is the master blueprint of your process, which includes all the usual steps and details involved in a particular process.
-A workflow run, on the other hand, is a single instance of that process in which you actually implement the work.
+On the other hand, a workflow run is a single instance of that process in which you actually implement the work.

 For example, if you have a workflow for employee onboarding, you’d run the workflow for each new hire, or if you’re working from a customer support process, you would run the workflow for each customer support ticket.

-Users: In order to run workflows, you must be an Administrator or a Member who has been given ‘run’ access by your Administrator.
+Users: To run workflows, you must be an Administrator or a Full Member who has been given ‘edit’, ‘view all’ or ‘run’ permission by your Administrator.

 There are numerous ways you can run workflows, which you can learn more about below: